How does your mattress feel these days?

 Firmness can also vary depending on mattress construction and brand.
 One brand’s 6 may feel like another brand’s 5, and a medium-firm hybrid might feel harder than a medium-firm foam mattress.
 That’s why it’s always important to try out your new mattress and make sure it provides the right support.

 Longo recommends choosing the firmest possible mattress that still allows you to get quality sleep.
-If you’re lying awake or tossing and turning to get comfortable, your mattress isn’t the right firmness level.
+If you’re lying awake or tossing and turning to get comfortable, your mattress isn’t at the right firmness level.

-Support also refers to whether or not you sink into the bed.
+Support also refers to whether you sink into the bed.
 Some people want to feel cushioned by the bed, while others want to rest firmly on top.
 Mattresses with coil systems generally provide sturdier support, keeping you on the mattress, not in it.

 If your bed has weak edges, you might feel like the bed gives way easily when you sit on it.
 This can spell bad news at night if your partner rolls you to the edge, and you feel like you’re going to tumble to the floor.